dcunited001/dcunited001.github.io/_drafts/metanomics-metaprogramming.md

 - is there a good example from the epigenetics class?
 - again, another good example?

+- reconstruction of realistic epigenetic marker values from fossils up to 5,000 years old?
+  - it MAY be possible. basically, we'd have to have enough well preserved (ice-frozen or peat-bog preserved) to have a ton of data to sample from, along with a common map for expected values on genes.
+  - so, basically the idea is to compare epigenetic data assumed to be highly erroneous with a methylation epigenome assembled today.

+    - if it's possible there's mostly no way it'd work for histone values. i'm not sure if those can be sampled cheaply & non-invasively today
+    - but WHAT IF it's possible for *some* DNA methylation.
+    - it should be possible, especially in context of some epigenomic maps for tissue.
+      - you can compare the methylation epigenome for different tissue types today with the methylation scanned in from various tissue types from some well-preserved sample like the iceman
+      - because we know what the expected range of variation in tissue types is b/w

 - some cells modify their own genomes to augment behaviors
   - genomic process for copy & pasted genes
     - is there a genomic mechnanism for preventing bad writes?